metio/yosql/yosql-website/content/tooling/maven.md

   - Maven
 ---

 [Maven](https://maven.apache.org/) projects can use the `yosql-tooling-maven` plugin to use `YoSQL` in their builds.
 The following steps show how a basic setup looks like.
-In case your are looking for more details, check out the configuration section further down below.
+In case you are looking for more details, check out the configuration section further down below.

 1. Add the plugin to your `pom.xml`:
     ```xml